 1. The bus driver who went to Terminal 2 first when it was supposed to be last

-3. All the people that we pushed in front of to go through airport security
+3. All the people that we pushed in front of to rush through airport security

-When we got to the boarding gate, we breathed a sigh of relief when the plane hadn’t actually boarded yet.
-By the time the plane actually did take off, it was actually LATER than we thought the original time was – you couldn’t make this stuff up!
+When we got to the boarding gate, we breathed a sigh of relief when the plane hadn’t actually boarded yet as our flight was delayed.
+By the time the plane actually did take off, it was LATER than we thought the original time was – you couldn’t make this stuff up!

-Luckily we had an absolutely amazing time on our holiday, when we eventually got on it, so keep an eye out for some more Ibiza posts coming soon.
+Luckily we had an absolutely amazing time on our holiday when we eventually got on it, and I fell in love with Ibiza all over again.